Windings of prime geodesics: Statistics for Winding Numbers

-\begin{thm}[\thmref{Thm:equidistribution}] Let $\G\in\mathcal{G}$ and consider the winding number given by \thmref{Thm1c}.
+\begin{theorem}[Theorem \ref{Thm:equidistribution}] Let $\G\in\mathcal{G}$ and consider the winding number given by Theorem \ref{Thm1c}.
 Let $A\subseteq\Z$ be a set with natural density $d(A)$.
 The density of prime geodesics with winding number in $A$ is equal to $d(A)$.
 Explicitly, if $\pi_A(T)$ denotes the number of prime geodesics in $\Pi(T)$ with winding number in $A$, then